July 11, 2024

 For mid-market and established, high-volume merchants who require additional warehouse space, or are at the end of their rental term and want to invest their capital into other areas, then outsourcing fulfilment can be a viable option.
 Checking their third-party employee and customer reviews, along with client case studies on the 3PL’s website, and reaching out to their clients for honest feedback, will all de-risk your procurement process.

 With eCommerce fulfilment, pricing is complex and factors in storage space, shipping and returns costs, picking and packing fees, along with implementation and integration costs, and for some providers, a monthly software fee.
 Some logistics warehouses go deeper into the supply chain and offer outsourced customer services, manufacturing, and overseas warehouses to minimise customs paperwork.
-What is often ignored is the human element of logistics outsourcing; 3PLs who provide a consultative, approach, operating within an ecosystem of strategic partners, can help 3PLs provide greater value to retailers.
+What is often ignored is the human element of e-logistics outsourcing; 3PLs who provide a consultative, approach, operating within an ecosystem of strategic partners, can help 3PLs provide greater value to retailers.

 Once you’ve benchmarked your e-logistics providers against each other, this is the point at which to establish KPIs (key performance indicators) and OKRs (objectives and key results) with your chosen 2PL, 3PL or 4PL, to ensure your expectations are aligned, and to monitor performance metrics, such as on-time delivery performance, order processing speed, WISMOs (‘Where is my order?’ queries), and picking accuracy.